python/cpython/Doc/library/codecs.rst

    The unencodable character is replaced by a ``\N{...}`` escape sequence.
 The set of characters that appear in the braces is the Name property from Unicode Character Database.
-For example, the German lowercase letter ``"ß"`` will be converted to byte sequence ``\N{LATIN SMALL LETTER SHARP S}`` .
+For example, the German lowercase letter ``'ß'`` will be converted to byte sequence ``\N{LATIN SMALL LETTER SHARP S}`` .

    .. versionadded:: 3.5